 How much can you make from pressure washing?

-It depends upon the place where you are providing pressure washer services but according to hour research you can make 25$ to 30$ hourly from pressure washing.
+It depends upon the place where you are providing pressure washer services like pressure washing a car but according to hour research you can make 25$ to 30$ hourly from pressure washing.

 Is pressure washing a profitable business?